-This shows you how to make a simple English cucumber sandwich.
+This shows you how to make simple English cucumber sandwiches.

 There can be nothing more English than an English afternoon tea with sandwiches.

 Cucumber sandwiches sound a bit ridiculous of course.
 Who on earth came up with the idea to put cucumber in between two slices of bread I do not know.
 But I must confess, they are actually quite good!
 And you can vary how you make them.

 Afternoon tea and Cucumber Sandwiches

 Afternoon tea is something that has been enjoyed by the British for years.
 It consists of sandwiches and cakes served with scones and of course, a nice cup of tea.
 But the cucumber sandwich is often the one that gets eaten first.

 I used to play cricket and during a day-long cricket match there are standard breaks for lunch and, of course, a 20-minute tea break.